skoczen/will/docs/improve.md

 ## Releases

+#### 0.8.3 - May 29, 2015

+* **Note:** Module change.
+New will `"will.plugins.fun",` module.
+Existing will folks, add it to your `config.py` to keep the fun!
+* Made will a little more fun, thanks to [camilonova](http://github.com/camilonova).
+Hint: it involves the world's most meme-friendly dog.
+* Moved stuff like that into a new "fun" module.
+Dry, anti-fun people can now disable it more easily. ;)

 #### 0.8.2 - April 24, 2015

 * Fixes an odd remaining bug with `@randomly`, thanks to [camilonova](https://github.com/camilonova)'s continued debugging.